adamsilver/fdpb/02-checkout.md

 ### Indicating Progress

+![Progress bar](./images/02/progress-bar.png)

 Progress bars or indicators are often used within checkout because—at least in theory—they give users an idea of where they are and how long's left.
-Despite the sound reasoning, there isn't much evidence to show that progress bars are all that useful.
+Despite the sound reasoning, there isn't much evidence to show that progress bars are all that useful or even noticed.
+For example, you can read about how the Carer’s Allowance team removed a 12-step progress indicator with no effect on completion rates or times[^].

-![Progress bar](./images/02/progress-bar.png)

 Progress bars pose some practical design challenges too.
 First, they take up a lot of space at the top of the page which is particularly important on mobile where they push the main content down.
 Second, fitting an accessible progress bar (with clear labeling) into a small viewport is nigh on impossible.